thomascombe/opinionated-php-laravel-guidelines/README.md

 ```

 ### Methods/classes length
-Classes and methods should be as small as possible.
+Classes and methods SHOULD be as small as possible.
-Methods must have only one responsibility, 20 lines is probably a good soft limit.
+Methods MUST have only one responsibility, 20 lines is probably a good soft limit.

-Example for responsibility:
+Example for single responsibility:
 ```php
 // User.php class